 The Depositary receives an annual fee, based on the value of securities, which accrue daily, plus transaction fees.
 The annual safekeeping fees range from 0.0073% to 0.5062% per annum and the transaction fees range from USD1.73 to USD111.36 per transaction on average.
-All such annual safekeeping fees, transaction fees and rates will vary depending on market conditions and are subject to change without notice.
+All such annual safekeeping fees and transaction fees may vary depending on market conditions and are subject to change without notice.
 The rates for both categories of fees will vary according to the country of investment and, in some cases, according to asset class.
 Investments in bonds and developed equity markets will be at the lower end of these ranges, while some investments in emerging or developing markets will be at the upper end.
 Thus, the safekeeping and transaction fees to each Fund will depend on its asset allocation and trading activity at any time.
 Trading volumes for each Fund will vary according to the investment strategy of each Fund.
-Any additional new categories of fee as agreed with the Depositary will be notified to investors in advance at least 30 days before implementation.
+Any additions and removals of fee types as agreed with the Depositary will be notified to investors in advance at least 30 days before implementation.